Colleges and Schools

 Master's degree programs may consist of a pre-professional undergraduate degree and a professional graduate degree, which, when earned sequentially, comprise an accredited professional education.
 However, the pre-professional degree is not, by itself, recognized as an accredited degree.

-The Architecture and Art Library, located within the college, affords easy access to a collection of more than 82,000 books and periodical volumes in the fields of architecture, industrial design, and art.
+The Architecture and Art Library, located within the college, affords easy access to a collection of more than 70,000 books and periodical volumes in the fields of architecture and art.
 The library's on-line catalog provides access to the collection of the Architecture and Art Library as well as the holdings of the campus and system libraries.
 The Architecture and Art Library Special Collections include the personal libraries of architects John F. Staub and Kenneth Franzheim, Fellow of the American Institute of Architects.

-The College of Architecture offers many opportunities for students to be involved in classes and research programs which are of special significance to the community and the design professions.
+The College of Architecture offers many opportunities for students to be involved in classes and research programs which are of special significance to the community and the profession.
 These activities are found within the resource areas of the college and include:

 Students of all classifications benefit from counsel with the faculty.
 However, counseling and registration, although related, should not occur simultaneously.
 The college provides faculty advisors for all students.
 Students should consult their advisors about matters relating to course sequences, selection of electives, academic course requirements, prerequisites, or any petition for deviation from the required curriculum in anticipation of future registration.
 Appointments with a college advisor may be made with the receptionist in the dean's office.